 Simple English definitions for legal terms

-Read a random definition: takeover offer
+Read a random definition: entity assumption

 The Mathews v.
 Eldridge test is a way to determine if an administrative procedure is fair.
 It looks at five things: how important the thing being affected is, how likely it is that the procedure will make a mistake, if adding more steps would help, what the government is trying to do, and how much it would cost to add more steps.
 This test helps make sure that people are treated fairly when the government makes decisions that affect them.